Splitting aspects of holomorphic distributions with locally free tangent sheaf: Abstract

 \section{Abstract}

-In this work, we mainly deal with a two-dimensional singular holomorphic distribution $\D$ defined on $M$, in the two situations $M=\mathbb{P}^n$ or $M=(\mathbb{C}^n,0)$, tangent to a one-dimensional foliation $\G$ on $M$, and whose tangent sheaf $\TD$ is locally free.
-We provide sufficient conditions on $\G$ so that there is another one-dimensional foliation $\h$ on $M$ tangent to $\D$, such that their respective tangent sheaves satisfy the splitting relation $\TD=\TG \oplus \Th$.
-As an application, we show that if $\F$ is a codimension one holomorphic foliation on $\mathbb{P}^3$ with locally free tangent sheaf and tangent to a nontrivial holomorphic vector field on $\mathbb{P}^3$, then $\TF$ splits.
-Some division results for vector fields and differential forms are also obtained.
+In this work, we mainly deal with a two-dimensional singular holomorphic distribution $\D$ defined on $M$, where $M$ represents a complex manifold of dimension $n \geq 3$ or a germ of it, whose tangent sheaf $\TD$ is locally free.
+As is well known, when $M=\mathbb{P}^n$ or $M=(\mathbb{C}^n,0)$, there is a one-dimensional foliation $\G$ on $M$ tangent to $\D$ and we study whether $\TD$ splits starting from it.
+In both cases, we provide sufficient conditions on $\G$ so that there is another one-dimensional foliation $\h$ on $M$ tangent to $\D$, such that their respective tangent sheaves satisfy the splitting relation $\TD=\TG \oplus \Th$.
+We introduce a concept of local division of $\D$ by $\G$, exhibiting a characterization of $\mathcal{S}(\G,\D)$, the set of points $p \in M$ where $\G$ does not locally divide $\D$ at $p$.
+Furthermore, for $M=\mathbb{P}^n$ we prove that the existence of such $\h$ is equivalent to $\mathcal{S}(\G,\D)=\emptyset$.
+Additionally, given a codimension one holomorphic foliation $\mathcal{F}$ on $\mathbb{P}^3$ with locally free tangent sheaf, we show that $\TF$ splits provided there exists a nonzero holomorphic vector field on $\mathbb{P}^3$ tangent to $\mathcal{F}$.
+We obtain division results involving holomorphic differential forms and vector fields, and some of them could serve as alternatives to classical results coming from the De Rham-Saito Division Lemma, while others can be applied in situations not covered by the latter.